For more information, please call 631-444-8329.

 Our SICU has been recognized locally and nationally for many initiatives and innovations in providing optimum patient care.

-- All applicants must be board eligible/certified in general surgery or anesthesiology;
+- All applicants must be board eligible/certified in general surgery, anesthesiology. or emergency medicine

-- Applicants must have a New York State medical license by July 1 of the academic year they begin;
+- Applicants must have a New York State medical license by August 1 of the academic year they begin

 - Successful completion of the United States Medical Licensure Exam (USMLE) Step 3 by the second attempt or Comprehensive Osteopathic Medical Licensing Exam (COMLEX) Step 3 by the second attempt is required;

-- Before the required interview takes place, three (3) letters of recommendation — one of which must be from the chair of the applicant’s department — are to be sent to the Program Director, Marc J. Shapiro, MD, Department of Surgery / HSC T-18, Stony Brook Medicine, Stony Brook, NY 11794-8191;
+- Before the required interview takes place, three (3) letters of recommendation — one of which must be from the applicant’s chair or program director — are to be uploaded to the Surgical Critical Care and Acute Care Surgery Fellowship Application Service (SAFAS) website.

-- The application deadline is October 1 for the fellowship starting July 1 of the next academic year, and the Electronic Residency Application Service (ERAS) must be used;
+- The application deadline is July 31st for the fellowship starting August 1st of the next academic year.
+The SAFAS website must be used